Our Maritime Accident Lawyer Outlines What You Need to Know to Recover Compensation

 - Maintenance and Repair Companies

-Helping You Understand Your Legal Rights
+A Maritime Accident Lawyer Will Help You Understand Your Legal Rights

 It is important to understand that even if you are not a seaman or offshore worker, you may have the right to receive compensation under other maritime laws and legal theories.
 For example, if you work on a port, dock or terminal, you may be entitled to benefits under the Longshore and Harbor Worker’s Compensation Act (LHWCA).

 The Willis Law Firm has over three decades of experience advising workers and other individuals who have been injured in activities on or near the water.
 We understand the myriad of laws and rules that govern maritime accidents and injuries.
-An experienced attorney at our firm will guide your through the process, carefully explaining your rights every step of the way.
+An experienced maritime accident attorney at our firm will guide your through the process, carefully explaining your rights every step of the way.

 You can also contact our firm 24/7 to discuss your situation with a knowledgeable maritime lawyer.
 The Willis Law Firm offers free, completely confidential consultations to individuals and family members who are dealing with the aftermath of a maritime accident.
 You can reach us today by completing our online contact form or by calling 1-800-468-4878.